chefnfoodie/Neighbourhood-map-project/README.md

 * the search box is a ui element of jquery that uses an autocomplete feature to make autosuggestions as you type with respect to the neighborhood context.
 * The map is initialized with Vancouver city as its focus in function initializeMap() and viewModel uses the function loadInitialMapData to load the map, search box, weather details of neighborhood along with the coordinates of the place.
 The maximum size of result to fetch from OpenWeatherMap is set to 15.
 * On searching code makes an ajax call to callWeatherAPI function which makes OpenWeatherMap api call to fetch weather info of the neighborhood for display.
 The markers and weather box results are updated accordingly after a successful call.
 Any error in response is handled through code.
+* Singleton design pattern is used in case of displaying infowindow for each place.

 ####Part 3: Libraries and API
 * jQuery v1.11.1 - http://jquery.com/